Aryasah/client-onboarding-rag/README.md

 Ensure you have [Ollama](https://ollama.com/) installed and running.

 ### 2. Prepare Local Models
-Open your terminal and pull the required embedding model:
+Open your terminal and pull the required embedding model and serve:
 ```
 ollama pull nomic-embed-text
+ollama serve
 ```
 ### 3. Setup Environment
 Clone the repository and install dependencies: